Experiences

 A spectacular sea of purple is coming to the Hunter Valley this December

-Originally from the Philippines, both Marianne and JR have been living the corporate life in Sydney for the last 15 years, yet have both been craving the rural life they grew up in.
+Originally from the Philippines, both Marianne and JR had been living the corporate life in Sydney for more than 15 years, yet had both been craving the rural life they grew up in.
 With the couple saying their vows in the Hunter Valley back in 2014, the region has always held a soft spot for them, and 5 years later they have returned finding their little piece of paradise in the picturesque region of Broke Fordwich.

 Purchasing the property in 2019 the couple split their time between Sydney and the Hunter Valley, with thoughts quickly turning to what they could do with their 14 acres of land.